 Portland, OR 97219

 503-262-4844Riverdale High School offers an intimate approach focused on individualized, college preparatory education and complemented by a wide range of co-curricular activities.
-Honors coursework is available for all core classes and students perform 90 hours of community service, attend weeklong field studies and complete an intensive capstone project.
+Honors coursework is available for all core classes and students perform 90 hours of community service and complete an intensive capstone project.

 State Report Cards